sdziallas/comp55/docs/labs/61-UseCasePic.md

 1. a 10,000-foot picture of a program
 2. an overall feel of what the program does.

-Main Components of a use case diagram include:
+The main Components of a use case diagram include:

 ### Actor